jbenedict3033/ghostAI/README.md

 Once the makefile is altered in this way, navigating to the ghostAI folder in the command prompt and typing `make all` will generate a working executable.

 ### Operation
 The executable can be run either by typing `ghostAI.exe` from the command prompt, or by running the file from Windows Explorer.
 Once the file starts running, a game of Pac Man immediately begins.
-The game continues running unless
+The game continues running until one of two conditions are met:
-- the game window is closed, at which point both the window and console close, or
+- The game window closes, which causes the console to close as well.
-- a win/loss condition is met in game, in which case a message box appears.
+- A win/loss condition is met in game, in which case a message box appears.
 Selecting `OK` or closing the message box then closes all windows and the console.

 ### Controls